 Adapt and Overcome: GTA Welding Against Adversity

 You can't get much closer to a true American welder than Sergeant Robert Evans.
 A five-year Army veteran, Evans served twice in Iraq, first for 15 months in 2005 and then again for three months in 2007, during which time he lost his right hand to an IED (Improvised Explosive Device).
 He's also an adept GTAW welder.
+It wasn't only his determination that drove him to master GTA welding.
+There also stood another passion: racing.

 Not one to feel sorry for himself or back down from adversity, Evans began teaching himself to GTA weld as part of his recovery from the accident.
 Not to mention, he wanted to prove everyone wrong.